 It’s also important, at this stage, to avoid concepts which are untested, such as cryptocurrency.
 Stick with long=term investment options which have historically yielded higher returns.

-If you choose to invest in stocks or shares, including through a Stocks and Shares ISA, it’s important to remember that it is very normal for the fund amounts to go up and down over time.
+If you choose to invest in stocks or shares, including through a Stocks and Shares ISA or Sustainable Stocks and Shares ISA, it’s important to remember that it is very normal for the fund amounts to go up and down over time.
 What you are looking for is that the general trend, over a long period of time, is upward.

 How to decide which long-term investment to use?

 It’s worth seeking the advice of an independent financial advisor (IFA) if you are unsure about your investment decisions.
 Do take time to look at individual options and compare them.
-For example, if you choose a Stocks and Shares ISA then it is worth looking at its performance over time, and whether they pay a bonus.
+For example, if you choose a Stocks and Shares ISA or Sustainable Stocks and Shares ISA then it is worth looking at its performance over time, and whether they pay a bonus.